geeksgod/Test_Automation_Python/README.md

 # automationsetup
-This is the simple automation script for UAHEP project to test the login module.I have
+This is the simple automation script for UAHEP project to test the login module.
+## Pre-requisites
+* python 2.7.18 installed
+## Libraries used
 * Selenium: to automate browser
 * pytest: to manage testcases
 * openpyxl: to read/write excelfiles
 * pytest-html: to generate simple html report
 * pytest-xdist: to execute testcases parallely
 * pytest-allure: to integrate allure json files
-which are all python library and additonally I have used
+additonally
 * allure reports:to generate detailed html reports